-In an Emergency, an appropriate responsible staff member will contact the 911 center for fire, EMS, or law enforcement response.
+Any staff member that encounters an emergency will contact the 911 center for fire, EMS, or law enforcement response.
 In the event of a broad scale Emergency, it may become necessary to contact local governmental agencies such as the Highway Department or the Onondaga County Emergency Management Office for assistance as dictated by the situation, see Appendix B, "Emergency/Agency Telephone Numbers" for a listing.